bryan0806/UdacityCarND-Behavioral-Cloning-P3/writeup.md

-After the collection process, I had ?? number of data points.
+After the collection process, I had 12928 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 5 as evidenced by the accuracy.